-Strip piecing is a patchwork quilt making technique that's accomplished by sewing multiple fabrics together to create a 'strip set' that looks just like a portion of a quilt block.
+Strip piecing is a patchwork quilt making technique that's accomplished by sewing multiple fabrics together to create a "strip set" that looks just like a portion of a quilt block.
 The strip set is cut apart to yield segments that replace two or more pieces of fabric.

-Look at the strip dimensions first:
+Double check the strip dimensions first:

-- Add 4-1/2" to 3-1/2" and you'll get 8", the correct width of the strip set -- and the length required to cut a square segment.
+- Add 4 1/2 inches to 3 1/2 inches and you'll get 8 inches, the correct width of the strip set and the length required to cut a square segment.

 - Pressing may not have been adequate.